Encyclopedia Britannica

 She keeps asking him until he slaps his hand down on the table like thunder and says he damn well does.
 "And I'll tell you a little more about what I know.
 If you don't stop running up and down the road to town and spending all that money, he'll be goin to school with the niggers this fall.
 You want that?"

-"Well, he says if he don't start keeping books around him, he won't be--"
+“Well, he says if he don’t start keeping books around him, he won’t be–”

 "Awe Hell No!
 He can look at them books down at the school house!
 I bet you cash money they got the goddamn Encyclopedia Britannica in that library there.
 You think they don't got the Encyclopedia Britannica in the goddamn school library?"